AlexaH88/pianotes/README.md

 ### ***Future Implementations***

 - #### General

-  - Use a [recreation of the in-game font](https://www.fontspace.com/category/horizon-zero-dawn) for headings across the site.

-  - Add a Tribe Quiz page with JavaScript, allowing the user to answer questions about their gaming style resulting in being assigned to a tribe from the Horizon universe.

-  - Add a chat room function to the site for users to be able to connect socially.

-  - Improve Lighthouse Performance score on all pages by further compressing image sizes without losing the quality, or by using a next-gen image format such as WebP or AVIF.
+  - Improve Lighthouse SEO score on Play and Sheet Music pages.

+  - Refactor and simplify JavaScript code, to make it easier to read and avoid any possible repetition.

+  - Improve accessibility across the site, including on audio files for the sheet music and the piano, the piano keys, and the sheet music.

+  - Include an alert to users on small devices that landscape mode is the preferred mode to play the piano on.

 - #### Navigation Bar

-  - Add sub-menu on navigation bar, linking to the h3 and h4 sections on the site.

   - Make header invisible on smaller viewports and allow for swipe down or hover to make it appear.

-  - Improve the hamburger menu functionality by using a JavaScript version instead.

-- #### Hero Images
+- #### Play Page

+  - Include the option to play the piano with the keyboard on Challenge mode.

-  - Add a text box or scroll down arrow on the hero images to make it clearer to users that there is content below the images - as they take up a lot of the screen space in order to be visually striking.
+  - Include a cursor pointer hover effect for the piano keys to make it clearer to the user that they are clickable.

-- #### Machine Catalogue Page

-  - Include all the machines from the Horizon games to have the full collection of existing machines.

-  - Make the machine catalogue info text on the images visually more appealing on smaller viewports, for example using a different system instead e.g. modals with Java.
+  - Include a larger version of the virtual piano, with more notes, for very large screens.

+  - Include several versions of the Challenge to make it more interesting, such as the piano playing an actual, recognisable song, and hard and easy modes.

+  - Include audio sounds for correct and incorrect guesses on the Challenge, to further clarify what has occured to the user.

-- #### Sign Up Page
+- #### Sheet Music Page

-  - Make the newsletter an actual function of the site.
+  - Improve visuals on the iframes, such as colours fitting with the site.

-  - Create user profile and login options in order to create a true community where users can connect.

-  - Make the how many hours a day do you play selector into a range slider instead and show the 1-24 hour values with JavaScript.
+  - Find another option instead of the iframes altogether as they create bugs when loading and do not work on mobile devices.

+  - Include the sheet music on the Play page above the piano so that users can read and follow it more easily.
+Make it interactive also, scrolling down the page as you play, and highlighting the notes played on the screen.

 - #### The Footer